Milad-Akarie/injectable/injectable/README.md

 }
 ```

-you could also create your own environment annotations by assigning the const constructor Enviromnent("") to a global const var.
+you could also create your own environment annotations by assigning the const constructor Environment("") to a global const var.

 ```dart
 const dev = const Environment('dev');